peteroupc/peteroupc.github.io/randomnotes.md

 - The Knuth and Yao algorithm that generates a DDG tree from the binary expansions of the probabilities, an algorithm that is optimal, or at least nearly so.
 This is suggested in exercise 3.4.2 of chapter 15 of (Devroye 1986, p.
 1-2)<sup>[**(11)**](#Note11)</sup>, implemented in _randomgen.py_ as the `discretegen` method, and also described in (Roy et al. 2013)<sup>[**(35)**](#Note35)</sup>.  `discretegen` can work with probabilities that are irrational numbers (which have infinite binary expansions) as long as there is a way to calculate the binary expansion "on the fly".
 - The Han and Hoshi algorithm (Han and Hoshi 1997)<sup>[**(36)**](#Note36)</sup> that uses the cumulative probabilities as input and is described in (Devroye and Gravel 2015)<sup>[**(25)**](#Note25)</sup>.
 This algorithm comes within 3 bits, on average, of the optimal number of bits.

-For all weighted-choice algorithms in this section (except the last two algorithms), floating-point arithmetic and floating-point random number generation (such as `RNDRANGE()`) ought to be avoided, since they often introduce bias in real-world implementations.
+For all weighted-choice algorithms in this section, floating-point arithmetic and floating-point random number generation (such as `RNDRANGE()`) ought to be avoided, since they often introduce bias in real-world implementations.

 <a id=A_Note_on_Error_Bounded_Algorithms></a>
 ### A Note on Error-Bounded Algorithms